lanl/benchmarks/doc/sphinx/08_sparta/sparta.rst

 Each SPARTA simulation writes out a file named "log.sparta".
-At the end of this simulation is a block that resembles the following example (this is from the ATS-2/Sierra case discussed below with 57,143,091 particles whose full output is within :download:`log.sparta <log.sparta>`).
+At the end of this simulation is a block that resembles the following example (this is from the Sierra case discussed below with 57,143,091 particles whose full output is within :download:`log.sparta <log.sparta>`).

 .. code-block::